-Then we will find you the candidates who are most suitable for your family, let you interview them and decide who you like best.
-Finally we manage the process of engaging them and establishing your chosen Au Pair successfully in your home.
+Then we will find you the candidates who are most suitable for your family, help you interview them and decide who you like best.
+Finally we manage the process of engaging them and establishing your chosen Au Pair or Mother's Help successfully in your home.

-Heavenly Au Pairs operates with the highest integrity and will only select the best Au Pairs and those suitable for your needs.
-If the Au Pair girl or boy would not be good enough for our own families then they will not be good enough for yours and that is the high benchmark we consistently work to!
+Heavenly Au Pairs operates with the highest integrity and will only select the best candidates and those suitable for your needs.
+If the Au Pair or Mother's Help would not be good enough for our own families then they will not be good enough for yours and that is the high benchmark we consistently work to!

-An Au Pair Plus can work up to 30-35 hours per week and a mother's help 40 hours or even more.
+An Au Pair Plus can work up to 30-35 hours per week and a mother's help from 35 - 45 hours (max 50).
 Read more on our full page 'What is an Au Pair?'

 - Cohesion and Continuity of Care - Your children will not be subjected to various different carers and your Au Pair will fully understand the daily routine and be aware of any changes.

 - Learning about Other Cultures and Languages - Your Au Pair can tell the family all about their country/culture and may even be willing to teach you and your children some of their own language, French, German, Polish - the choice is yours!

 - Someone at Hand - Many of us live far away from family and our friends are burdened with their own busy lives.
 When you need someone to step in, pick up the children because you can't get home, babysit last minute because you need to see your dentist/doctor/child's teacher – you can ask your Au Pair.